simonedibiasio/practical_network_defense/README.md

-# practical_network_defense
+# Practical network defense assignments
-Practical network defense assignments
+The assigned tasks are in the `/assignment` folder, the proposed solutions in the `/reports` folder